chevereto/v4-docs/README.md

   details: A self-exposed REST API made for any user interface.
 - title: 🔌 Pluggable
   details: Add exactly what you need to make it more yours.
-footer: Your own media hosting and sharing solution
+footer: Your own media hosting solution
 ---

-# Chevereto V4
+# Chevereto V4 Documentation

 This is the documentation for [Chevereto V4](https://releases.chevereto.com/4.X).